-Previous analyses of the MSc puzzle assume that the correlation between directionality of displacement and do-support is real and that apparent exceptions, such as the Danish case above, must involve a confounding factor.
-For instance, Sailor (2009, 2018) takes examples such as (66) to be evidence that VPE prevents movement of V to C, as only the absence of such movement can trigger do-support.
+Previous analyses of the MSc puzzle assume that the correlation between directionality of displacement and do-support is absolute and that apparent exceptions, such as the Danish case above, must involve a confounding factor.
+For instance, Sailor (2009, 2018) takes examples such as (67) to be evidence that VPE prevents movement of V to C, as only the absence of such movement can trigger do-support.
 His account relies on two crucial assumptions.
-First, following Aelbrecht 2010, ellipsis applies at the stage of the syntactic derivation that the licensing head is merged with the constituent containing the target of ellipsis, and makes elided material inaccessible to subsequent operations, including movement (in the case of VPE, the licensing head is T, and the elided constituent is VP).
+First, following Aelbrecht 2010, ellipsis applies at the stage of the syntactic derivation that the licensing head (here T) is merged with the constituent containing the target of ellipsis (here VP), and makes elided material inaccessible to subsequent operations, including movement.
 The second assumption is that in MSc V2 clauses, C attracts V (not T) directly when the former is merged (with a possible countercyclic step in T enforced by locality).
-The derivation of (66) thus proceeds as follows:
+The derivation of (67) thus proceeds as follows: